11 days in Taiwan: Day 6 from Taichung to Hualien

 Well, I comforted myself with the thought that I at least got to admire the sight from afar.

 45 minutes later, I found myself pulling into Taipei station.
 The efficiency of the HSR in Taiwan never fails to amaze me.

-I planned a stopover at Taipei so I could store my humungous luggage at the Carry-on Baggage Centre while I head to Hualien for quick one day stay.
+I planned a stopover in Taipei so I could store my humungous luggage at the Carry-on Baggage Centre while I head to Hualien for a quick one-day stay.
 (Forget lockers, they’re unreliable.)

 To locate the centre, simply get out of the station from East Exit 3…

 Cross over to the taxi stand and continue down the path and you will spot the building.